Readit News logoReadit News

 Made me reconsider a few habits I picked up from MySQL land

-pavel_lishin · 10 months ago
+pavel_lishin · a year ago

 A lot of these aren't postgres-specific. (null weirdness, index column order, etc.)